How To Find An Anger Management Therapist For Improved Mental Health

 • Borderline personality disorder (BPD)

-Treating anger issues through cognitive behavioral therapy
+Anger management therapist: Treating anger issues with cognitive behavioral therapy

-Other types of therapy for anger
+Other types of anger management therapy that can help manage anger in healthy ways

 Family therapy

-Dialectical behavior therapy
+Dialectical behavior therapy (DBT)

 Psychodynamic therapy

 Psychodynamic therapy focuses on emotional reactions and the ways in which a person’s past can influence how certain situations impact them.
-For a person struggling with anger, this type of therapy may help them understand how their previous experiences can contribute to their current struggles.
+For a person struggling with anger, this type of therapy may help them understand how their previous experiences contribute to their current struggles.

 How to find an anger management therapist

 How you find an anger management therapist can depend on a variety of factors, including whether you have health insurance and how you prefer to meet with a therapist.
 One place to start is to contact your primary care physician (PCP) and let them know you need a referral.
-Your PCP will likely provide a list of mental health professionals that could help you address your anger.
+Your PCP will likely provide a list of mental health professionals who could help you address your anger.
 You could also contact your health insurance company for a list of in-network mental health care providers.

 Using the National Register of Health Service Psychologists may also be helpful.
 Their Find a Psychologist service allows you to search through a database of licensed psychologists by entering your zip code or city and state.
 You could also look for psychologists in your local area in other ways.
 For example, you could use online search engines to find mental health professionals near you who specialize in anger management and then read reviews and schedule consultations.
 You may also ask friends and family if they have any recommendations.

-Online therapy for anger management
+Online anger management therapy

 Takeaway